 Under a power purchase agreement, OSU is leasing land to Tesla, which installed, owns, maintains and operates solar equipment tied to the electric grid “downstream” from OSU electric meters.
 OSU purchases renewable electricity generated by the solar equipment at a rate lower than from the local utility but still relies on the utility to provide whatever power is needed beyond what the solar system can produce.

 SolarWorld, at the time the largest United States solar manufacturer, supplied more than 3,000 high-performance solar panels for the installations.
 SolarWorld manufactured solar technology, from raw material silicon to finished solar panels, in Hillsboro, Ore., at its 97-acre U.S. manufacturing headquarters.
-In 2018 this facility was purchased by SunPower, who operates it today.
+In 2018 this facility was purchased by SunPower.